Search

 Funding eligibility

-The program provides funding for RPHS sessions in both base and outreach clinics, delivered by allied health and primary care services.
-These sessions are designed to address the chronic conditions health needs identified within each community.
-Services must be delivered by appropriately qualified and trained allied health and other health professionals and/or workers.
+As part of its broader support, the program provides funding for RPHS sessions in both base and outreach clinics, delivered by allied health and primary care services.
+These sessions aim to address the chronic condition health needs identified within each community.
+Appropriately qualified and trained allied health and other health professionals and/or workers must deliver the services.

 What patients are eligible for RPHS funded sessions

-For people with a chronic condition, a GP will need to refer into the program by determining whether a person is eligible for Chronic Disease Management services such as a GP Management Plan or a Team Care Arrangement.
+For people with a chronic condition, a GP will need to refer them into the program by determining whether they are eligible for Chronic Disease Management services, such as a GP Management Plan or a Team Care Arrangement.

-People without a chronic condition but a chronic condition risk can be referred into the RPHS program by a GP.
-The service they access must correspond to the identified risk factor.
+On the other hand, GPs can also refer people who don’t have a chronic condition but are at risk of developing one into the RPHS program.
+In this case, the service they access must correspond to the identified risk factor.

 Download RPHS referral form